Student Grievances and Appeals | KCTCS

 1. Composition

-1. Regular Members: The CAB shall consist of seven (7) members confirmed by the College President:
+1. Regular Members: The CAB shall consist of seven (7) members confirmed by the local College President:

 • Two (2) full time students